haraka/Haraka/README.md

 real-time charts of which plugins rejected the most mail, allowing you to easily fine-tune your list of plugins to more effectively stop spam.

+### Installing Haraka

+Haraka is written in Javascript and requires [node.js][1] to run.

+Installation is very simple via [npm][2]:

+    $ npm install -g Haraka

+That will provide you with a `haraka` binary which allows you to setup the service.

 ### Running Haraka

-Haraka is written in Javascript and requires [node.js][1] to run.

-Starting Haraka is simple.
-First we need to tell Haraka our hostname.
-Make sure you are in the Haraka directory and enter the following commands:
+Setting up Haraka is simple.
+Firstly we need to create the service:

-    $ hostname > config/me
-    $ hostname > config/host_list
+    $ haraka -i /path/to/haraka_test

+That creates the directory `haraka_test` and creates `config` and `plugin` directories in there, and automatically sets the host name used by Haraka to the output of the `hostname` command.

 This assumes that `hostname` gives you the correct host you want to receive mail for.
-If not, edit the `host_list` file (though leave the `me` file alone).
+If not, edit the `config/host_list` file.
+For example if you want to receive mail addressed to `user@domain.com`, add `domain.com` to the `config/host_list` file.

 Finally just start Haraka:

-    node haraka.js
+    $ haraka -c /path/to/haraka_test

 And it will run.

-However the big thing you need to do next is to edit the `config/plugins` file.
+However the big thing you want to do next is to edit the `config/plugins` file.
 This determines what plugins run in Haraka, and controls the overall behaviour of the server.
 By default the server is setup to receive mails for domains in `host_list` and deliver them via `qmail-queue`.
 Queueing to qmail is likely not what you need unless you have qmail installed, so this is likely the first thing you want to change.

-Each plugin has documentation in the `docs/plugins` directory.
-Look there for information about how each plugin is configured, edit your `config/plugins` file, and restart Haraka and enjoy!
+Each plugin has documentation available via `haraka -h plugins/&lt;name>`.
+Look there for information about how each plugin is configured, edit your `config/plugins` file, restart Haraka and enjoy!

 Feel free to email me at `helpme@gmail.com` with any questions.
+Or use github "Issues".

 ### Performance